 Search Engine Optimisation (SEO)

 There are a number of tools available that can tell you how optimised your website is for search engines.
 We recommend using a few different tools, as they each provide slightly different data.
-The two we recommend – which are paid, but allow you to audit your site once for free – are SiteChecker and DiiB.
+The two we recommend – which are paid, but allow you to audit your site for free with some limitations – are SiteChecker and DiiB.
+You can also check out The Hoth to access loads of free SEO tools.

 Customer Relationship Management